function countdown(num) {

 greet("maggie");

-First, the computer allocates memory for greet
+First, the computer allocates memory for greet function.
+Then it prints “hello maggie”

-function.
+greet2 function.
 Then it prints "how are you maggie"

-function, and you pick off where you left off.
-It prints "getting ready to say bye"
+greet2 function, you’re back to the greet function, and you pick off where you left off.
+It prints "getting ready to say bye" then calls bye function.# iterative

 def look_for_key(main_box):